DablerFrost/Vyrion/README.md

 ## Core Principles

 **Verifiability first.** Every output traces to a public, auditable source.
-Source links are embedded at the point of claim — not in footnotes.
+Source links are embedded at the point of claim.

 **No hidden modelling.** All transformations are explicit and reproducible.
-Full methodology is published in `docs/system/`.
+Full methodology published in `docs/system/`.

 **Immutable publication.** Published records are never overwritten — only appended with corrections.
 Timestamps are preserved.

-**Open Proof Protocol.** Errors are reported to contact@vyrion.earth and published as corrections within 24 hours.
-Day 2 correction (Arctic sea ice) issued March 20, 2026 — publicly logged.
+**Open Proof Protocol.** Errors reported to contact@vyrion.earth are published as corrections within 24 hours.

 ---